Prior Learning Assessment (PLA)

 Students who participate in the Prior Leaning Assessment program save time and money and avoid having to complete courses already mastered, completing their education goals at a higher rate.

-You must be a student at FCC and you must declare a major in a degree or certificate program.
+You must be a student at FCC, have earned a high school diploma or GED, and must declare a major in a degree or certificate program.

 Discover the Value of Your Experience

 PLA is specific to each individual’s learning history.
 Please consult Dr. Renee Davis (Phone 301-846-2587) to discuss what’s needed for you to receive credit for your prior learning experience.
 View specific information for different learning types below.

 Evaluation methods for your experience

 Frederick Community College (FCC) maintains a number of methods to evaluate prior experience.
 Learn more about specific industry, credential, and testing options below.

 A Portfolio evaluation is a course-by-course evaluation where students show that the knowledge gained through experience is equivalent to college-level learning and course learning outcomes.